Notre Dame Men's Lacrosse vs Duke on 04-05-2014.

 In her free time, Merritt is an avid soccer player, participating in intramural & co-ed recreational leagues as well as women's and competitive leagues.
 She was a four-year academic scholar athlete, playing Division 1 Soccer on a full scholarship at the University of Delaware.
 Merritt was named to 1st team all-conference two years, was an Academic All-American nominee, and top 10 in goals scored, assists, and points in her career as a Blue Hen.

 Merritt hails from Wellandport, Ontario, Canada, and currently resides in South Bend.
-She is married to Nathan Johnson, and the couple has one son, Grady, and two golden retrievers, Steve and Toby.
+She is married to Nathan Johnson, and the couple has two sons, Grady and McCormack, and two golden retrievers, Steve and Toby.